 This may in turn result in a flattening —or at least a decrease—in real estate prices in areas that have traditionally been very popular such as downtown centers, coupled with increasing prices in areas that have been less popular.

-To put it in the simplest terms, the reduced need for parking lots will create more land availability, and in turn, more business opportunities for the real estate sector.
+To put it in the simplest terms, the reduced need for parking lots will create more land availability, and in turn, more business opportunities for the real estate industry.

 All of the brilliant startups and music bands in the world that started out of their garage will have to find a new place to foster their ideas.
 With AV, the classic car garage in a home will be obsolete.
 The typical American suburban home as we know it will now have an “extra” room-- perhaps for additional housing.
 Architects designing residential projects will now have a lot more freedom and the ability to customize the space to current needs.